''"4'33"'': A piece so beautiful you won't even realize you're listening to it.

 Metal Machine Music: Legendary experimental rocker from the late 60s releases an hour long album that started 2 whole new genres of music.
 It refused to follow the normal concepts of albums and proved to be a true rebellious work of art in the midst of many repetitive trends at the time.

 brokeNCYDE: A combination of two of music's most popular genres.
+In fact, a popular music site has all of their albums near the top of a very prestigious list.

 "Chocolate Rain": A heartfelt indictment of the way racism affects society, using innovative and well-discussed recording techniques.
 The distinctive, sensual voice of the singer propelled him to internet fame.